 What’s your favorite spot on campus?

-I love the lawn on south campus or the quad near the reflecting pool.
+I love the lawn at the Graduate School of Education and Counseling or the quad near the reflecting pool.

 What’s your favorite thing about living in Portland?